 Magnesium is one of the most abundant minerals in your body, and for good reason.
 It’s involved in more than 600 essential physiological reactions.
 This compound is responsible for converting food to fuel your energy, creating new proteins, as well as producing and repairing deoxyribonucleic acid (DNA) and ribonucleic acid RNA.
 Magnesium also regulates the nervous system, as well as your muscle movements.

 Poor diet, stress, and vigorous physical activities are the major culprits in magnesium deficiency.
+RnA ReSet states that nearly 50% of all Americans aren’t meeting their daily magnesium needs.
 Children, being prone to high-level physical activities and stress, and not immune to stress, suffer from magnesium depletion, too.
 This often results in the unusual behaviors.

 Check your child for the following symptoms to know if they might need magnesium supplements:

 - Anxiety and restlessness – Researchers believe that lack of magnesium may increase anxiety levels in adults.
 This condition may reflect in children, too.
 A potential explanation presumes that low magnesium levels may negatively impact the good bacteria in the gut, which, in turn, results in an unsettling feeling for adults and children alike.
 If your children can’t get enough magnesium in their daily diet, consider supplementing them with magnesium gummies for kids.